Save Our Loco: Keep Locomotion No. 1 in Darlington

 In 1825, Locomotion No. 1 became the first steam locomotive to haul a passenger carrying train on a public railway.

-Now the jewel in the crown at Darlington's Head of Steam museum, the locomotive has been on display in the town - at one venue or another - for more than 160 years.
+Now the jewel in the crown at the Head of Steam museum, the locomotive has been on display in Darlington, at one location or another, for more than 160 years.

 With the 200th anniversary of the Stockton and Darlington Railway looming in 2025 and plans being developed for a new rail heritage quarter in Darlington, the possible loss of the jewel in the crown would be a major blow to the town.